testert1ng/limited-factoring/README.md

 ### Get shortlisted factors

-This is a filter for the possible factors and prepare the usefule factors for the shortest path.
+This is a filter for the possible factors and prepare the useful factors for the shortest path.

-To get the shortest path, it has to use large factors as much as possible.
-So the shortlist is sorted descending.
+To get the shortest path, it must use large factors as much as possible.
+So, the shortlist is sorted descending.

 The numbers which cannot be fully divided by the target is also not usable for the calculation, so just trim them out to reduce the loop.

 ### Get shortest path

-This is the core search function and designed as recursive function to get the shortest when the factors are able to be divided by the target number.
+This is the core search function and designed as recursive function to get the shortest when the factors can be divided by the target number.

-And the return value build up the whole path when it reachs 1, the end of the recrusive.
+And the return value builds up the whole path when it reaches 1, the end of the recursive.